NappingPiglet/dicecloud-v2-guide/documentation-for-properties/spelllist.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Accessible Values

+Note that all values listed here can only be accessed using the `#spellList.<valueName>` syntax from a child of the property.

+### name

+The name of the spell list.

+### description

+The text entered into the description field, unparsed.

+### variableName

+The text entered into the variable name field.

+### maxPrepared

+The string entered into the max prepared field, unparsed.

+### maxPreparedResult

+The parsed value for the max prepared field.